Team Services | TFS 2017 | TFS 2015 | TFS 2013

 To add a CFD chart to your team dashboard, see Add a widget to a dashboard.
 Add the Cumulative Flow Diagram widget.

-Click the configure icon to open the configuration dialog.
+Click the actions icon and choose the Configure option to open the configuration dialog.
 Modify the title, and then select the team, backlog level, swimlanes, and time period you want to monitor.

 For a continuous flow diagram, select Rolling period and specify the number of days you want to view on the chart.